 (15.b.)
-MAINTENANCE OF DIVER'S UMBILICAL
+MAINTENANCE OF DIVER'S UMBILICAL (15.c.)
+Contact Hours: 12 (2 Lecture/10 Lab)

 Instruct the trainee in the proper method for making, maintaining, and testing dive hose.
 Provide practice to the trainee in making and testing dive hose.